-Of course there are an impressive array of reptiles as well, with the green turtle, loggerhead turtle, Olive Ridley turtle, mugger crocodile, Indian flap-shelled turtle, and the Indian black turtle all calling the park home.
+Of course, there are an impressive array of reptiles as well, with the green turtle, loggerhead turtle, Olive Ridley turtle, mugger crocodile, Indian Flap-shelled turtle, and the Indian black turtle all calling the park home.

 In addition to being an absolute wildlife haven, Kumana National Park also carries great cultural significance.

 Throughout that park, rock inscriptions have been found that date back to the 2nd and 1st centuries BCE.

 In addition to the wildlife, the park is also home to around 20 lagoons that make for a very beautiful, enchanting, and rugged sight.
-Whether you want to see the bird life, the mammals, the reptiles, that lagoons, or all of them, there is a safari that will perfectly suit your needs at Kumana National Park.
+Whether you want to see the bird life, the mammals, the reptiles, that lagoon, or all of them, there is a safari that will perfectly suit your needs at Kumana National Park.

 Kumana National Park: How to Get There